Common Car Accident Types

 Wide variety of auto accidents, one aggressive Pennsylvania law firm – Marcus & Mack

-On average, 340 motor vehicle accidents happen every day throughout Pennsylvania.
-Three people die and 228 people are injured, according to the Pennsylvania Department of Transportation.
+Hundreds of motor vehicle accidents happen every day throughout Pennsylvania.
 When these accidents happen, people’s lives are turned upside-down.
 Knowing what to do after an auto accident can be confusing.
 Fortunately, you don’t have to go up against the insurance companies on your own.

 At Marcus & Mack, we can help you fight for the compensation you deserve for your crash.
 But your accident is about more than just money.
 It’s about making sure you receive the attention you need, whether it’s medical treatment or dealing directly with insurance companies.
 We can take care of the details, no matter what kind of accident you’re dealing with.
 Founder Robert S. Marcus and partner Jonathan B. Mack have worked hard over the years to build a rock solid reputation throughout Central and Western Pennsylvania as a firm that delivers the results clients need.
 Click on the following links to read more about common car accidents in Pennsylvania.
 We represent clients throughout the region, including the counties of Indiana, Allegheny, Erie, Cambria, Bedford, Westmoreland, Clearfield, Elk, Cameron and Huntingdon.